 You will need to create a new container.
 Look for the "Containers" option in the Azure interface.

-Select Containers and then add (+) a new container and enter a name that reflects the Openbridge usage.
+Select Containers, add (+) a new container, and enter a name reflecting Openbridge usage.
 For example,

 openbridge-data-lake

 .
-Use a name that best reflects a name that you can identify as being used by Openbridge.Make sure access is
+You can use a name that best reflects a name you can identify as being used by Openbridge.Make sure access is

 Private